Lee-Yang-zero ratio method in three-dimensional Ising model: Theoretical framework

-To utilize Eq.~\eqref{eq:Mn_h=0} systematically, it is convenient to focus on the ratios of the cumulants.
-For example, the ratio of the fourth-order cumulant and the square of the second-order cumulant is called the fourth-order Binder-cumulant~\cite{Binder:1981sa}.
+To make systematic use of Eq.~\eqref{eq:Mn_h=0}, it is convenient to consider ratios of the cumulants.
+For example, the ratio of the fourth-order cumulant and the square of the second-order cumulant is called the fourth-order Binder cumulant~\cite{Binder:1981sa}.
 In the present study we introduce

 and refer to it as the Binder cumulant.
-These ratios share similar properties to the LYZRs.
+These ratios share similar scaling properties to the LYZRs.
 First, Eq.~\eqref{eq:B4def} in the $L\to\infty$ limit behaves as